Hirmer Publishers

 Hirmer Publishers is the name used by Hirmer Verlag, a German art book publishing house based in Munich, for its operations in the English-speaking world.

 Publishing history

 The publishing house was founded in 1948 by Max Hirmer and his wife Aenne.
 Since 1952 it has been called Hirmer Verlag and began publishing books in the 1950s.
 After Max Hirmer retirement, his son Albert Hirmer took over the management of the publishing house.
 Since 2011 the publishing house belongs to the newspaper publisher Dirk Ippen.

-The management has been with Thomas Zuhr since 2009.
+Thomas Zuhr (1960–2024) was managing director from 2009 to 2024.
+The management has been with Kerstin Ludolph since 2024.

 Hirmer Publishers with its headquarters in Munich (Germany) ranks among the most prestigious publishers of art books.

 Publishing program

 The subjects of Hirmer books span a wide range of areas from painting, photography, architecture, sculpture, drawing, to fashion, and the history of culture and include series of academic publications as well as extensive catalogues raisonnés.
 In recent years, Hirmer Publishers has increasingly turned its focus to contemporary art, without neglecting its traditional roots in fields such as archaeology and the decorative arts.

 Exhibition catalogues are also part of the publisher's program as well as authors' books, which are often prepared over a period of years and then developed and produced in-house.
 In addition, is the regular appearance of the Hirmer collector's editions: original works, which are numbered, signed, and published in strictly limited editions.